If you have a learning disability and live in Nottinghamshire there is a variety of support available from individuals and local organisations.

 Our iwork team can support people with a learning disability to find employment.

 If your needs are greater, and if you are eligible, you may need to consider residential care.
-Our Care and Support Directory has a full list of care homes for younger adults.
+Please visit the Care Quality Commission for information about care homes in Nottinghamshire, including their current quality ratings.

 We also run our own residential care home for adults with learning disabilities called Church Street.